CodingWithCallum/CodingWithCallum/README.md

 ## What I plan on sharing next! ##
 This section might not be exciting to many but this is upcoming content that I will be releasing!
 ### Blogs, topics, and discussions
-+ Guide: Becoming present online as a developer!
++ Guide: Becoming present and online as a developer!
 (Starting up with GitHub, blogging your journey, and finding your development niche)
 + Guide: GitHub ReadMe formatting.
 + Topic: My journey studying to become a developer.
 (Was it worth it?
 Was it what I imagined?
 What were the hard truths?)